Startups made easy. Sorted.

 Watch out for the gross assets limit

-If you plan to raise a mix of SEIS and EIS (or non-SEIS) money either in a funding round or by way of SeedFASTs, you need to be careful to avoid going over the £200,000 gross asset limit – which will change to £350,000 from April 2023.
+If you plan to raise a mix of SEIS and EIS (or non-SEIS) money either in a funding round or by way of SeedFASTs, you need to be careful to avoid going over the £200,000 gross asset limit – which will change to £350,000 when the SEIS changes become law.

 Gross assets for SEIS purposes are defined as the total assets of the company excluding the SEIS investments themselves.
 There’s more detail on this in our article: Check you meet the SEIS/EIS gross assets requirement